-However, some RPL messages are broadcast, and even when per-node layer-2 security mechanisms are used, the integrity and origin authentication of broadcast messages can not be as securely known.
+However, some RPL messages are broadcast, and even when per-node layer-2 security mechanisms are used, the integrity and origin authentication of broadcast messages can not be as trusted due to the proliferation of the key used to secure them.

-RPL has two specific messages which are broadcast: the DODAG Information Object (DIO), and the DODAG Information Solicitation (DIS).
+RPL has two specific options which are broadcast in RPL Control Messages: the DODAG Information Object (DIO), and the DODAG Information Solicitation (DIS).
 The purpose of the DIS is to cause potential parents to reply with a DIO, so the integrity of the DIS is not of great concern.
 The DIS may also be unicast.

 The DIO is a critical piece of routing and carries many critical parameters.
-RPL provides for asymmetric authentication at layer-3 of the DIO, and this may be waranteed in some deployments.
+RPL provides for asymmetric authentication at layer 3 of the RPL Control Message carrying the DIO and this may be warranted in some deployments.
 A node could, if it felt that the DIO that it had received was suspicious, send a unicast DIS message to the node in question, and that node would reply with a unicast DIS.
 Those messages could be protected with the per-link key.